cityxen/RelayTracker/README.md

 ## Python Version pre-alpha

 Added rt.py which sends a continuous stream of 16 bit binary strings to the serial bridge for testing

+## Raspberry Pi Serial Bridge

+Python code for taking in serial input and converting it to GPIO up/down signals Added bridge.py